Aaryanajith/GeoQuest/README.md

 https://github.com/Aaryanajith/GeoQuest/assets/116453081/4a6961e4-07de-4fcb-8b69-d2f4ad0900ff

-**Location access should be always allowed for the app to function properly.**
+__Location access should be always allowed for the app to function properly!!__

 The app should have all the functionalities mentioned above hovever the UI of the app can be your choice.